hnvy/blog-1/software/vim/logs/vim_1_logs.md

 * `Review`:
     * I reviewed APE#2
     * `New LPs`:
         * I learned how to copy and paste in Vim, it is quite quick and convenient too.
-All I had to do is press the letter `p` for paste, and the letter `y` for yank (which means "copy" in the Vim lingo).
+All I had to do is press the letter `y` for "yank" (which means "copy" in the Vim lingo), and the letter `p` for "paste".
     * `Sources`:
         * Here is the [website](https://linuxize.com/post/how-to-copy-cut-paste-in-vim/) which was used.